fi-content2-games-platform/FIcontent.Gaming.Enabler.ARTool/README.md

 - Photo Step 2

   You are at step “2 Basic Info”.
-Enter into dialogue box “Presentation name” – this will be the name of your AR presentation visible on ARgenie market if you choose to go “public” with your presentation.
+Enter into dialogue box “Presentation name” – this will be the name of your AR presentation visible on ARTool market if you choose to go “public” with your presentation.
 Select from drop down menu Presentation category: “Business” or “Fun” or “Other”– this categorization will serve for easier search and classification on the presentation market.”Save” and go to step “3 More info”.

 - Photo Step 3